mikro-orm/mikro-orm/docs/docs/entity-manager.md

 will stay clean.

 > As opposed to _managed_ entities, such entities are called _detached_.
-> To be able to work with them, you first need to merge them via `em.registerManaged()`.
+> To be able to work with them, we first need to merge them via `em.registerManaged()`.

 ```ts
 const users = await orm.em.find(User, { email: 'foo@bar.baz' }, {